-Students must complete 240 hours of clinical education.
-The requirement of clinical education is considered necessary to complete the competencies for eligibility to take the American Registry of Radiologic Technologists Post-Primary Certification Examination.
+Students must complete 240 hours of clinical education for CT or MR. The requirement of clinical education is considered necessary to complete the competencies for eligibility to take the American Registry of Radiologic Technologists Post-Primary Certification Examinations in CT and/or MR.